 Reviews wide range of sol-gel derived coatings including reflective and anti-reflective, self-cleaning, and electrochromic

 Discusses latest advances in sol-gel derived photonic crystals including one dimensional, two dimensional, and three dimensional structures

 Addresses key applications in solid state lighting, solar cells, sensors, fiber optics, and magneto-optical devices

 Researchers in Materials Science, Physics, Engineering, and Chemistry disciplines working in academia and R&D disciplines

-Associate Professor, University of Padova, Italy
+Industrial Engineering Department, University of Padova, Padova Italy

 Assistant Professor, Instituto Superior Tecnico, University of Lisbon, Portugal

 Dr. Rojas has more than 7 year’s research experience, five of which are in the ceramic research field during their PhD (4 years) and as Post-Doctoral Researcher (1 year) in the Ceramics for Smart Systems group, at the Instituto de Cerámica y Vidrio, CSIC, Spain.
 Now, Dr. Rojas holds a position as Post-Doctoral Researcher (1 year and 8 months ago) in Glasses and Thin Films for Nanophotonics and Integrated Optics Group belonging to Depart.
 Eng.
 Química, CQE, at Instituto Superior Técnico, Lisboa as part of research team in the framework of COFRE project (Photonic crystal-assisted frequency conversion phosphor layers for energy applications) funded by FCT.
 In this latter position, Dr. Rojas has focused on sol-gel synthesis and optical characterization of down and up-conversion materials (amorphous and nanocrystalline) including bulk form as well as thin films.